Well, that was a waste of time.

 WHAT I LIKED

 –Bill coming out to surprisingly understanding Romans.
 The history nerd explanation here is that Romans, at least Roman men, were more liberal in their sexuality, taking a default position of bisexuality instead of limiting themselves to male or female partners.
 This episode saw fit to use that to turn yet another “Bill has to come out as gay to someone who might not understand” moment on its head by pairing her with some Romans who would actually see her picking one sex over the other as an especially limiting choice.
-It was a fun twist and gave Bill a fun reaction to play, even though while Roman men were liberal about sexuality less is known about Roman women.
-It’s more likely that the soldiers would have had a harder time accepting Bill’s choice because she’s a woman, but in this context – it’s sci-fi and they’re all fighting a light monster – let’s just go with it.
+It was an unexpected twist and gave Bill a fun reaction to play, even though while Roman men were liberal about sexuality less is known about Roman women.
+It’s more likely the soldiers would have had a harder time accepting Bill’s choice because she’s a woman, but in this context – it’s sci-fi and they’re all fighting a light monster – let’s just go with it.

 –Nardole going native.
 I really wanted to hear the end of his story about the people whose cultural customs include casual digesting of each other.